-1 develop training materials and to provide expertise, 2 advice and training to the victim services units 3 throughout Saskatchewan.
+1 develop tra ining mate erials and to provide expertise, 2 advice and training t to the victim services units 3 throughout Saskatchew an.

-It is this missing persons liaison group 4 5 that created the family tool kit and support guide, which 6 has been entered into evidence on several occasions during 7 the course of this inquiry and was mentioned by my friend, 8 Ms. Mysko, yesterday in her submissions on behalf of the 9 Government of Saskatchewan.
+It is this missing persons liaison group that created the family tool kit and support guide, which has been entered into evidence on several occasions during the course of this inquiry and was mentioned by my friend, Ms. Mysko, yesterday in her submissions on behalf of the Government of Saskatchewan.

-10 Contact with the family is a critical part 11 of the investigative process.
-I would love to stand 12 before you today and say, "We get it right all of the 13 time", but as you've heard, as often as we get it right or 14 think we get it right, we're being told that we missed the 15 mark.
+Contact with the family is a critical part of the investigative process.
+I would love to stand before you today and say, "We get it right all of the time", but as you've heard, as often as we get it right or think we get it right, we're being told that we missed the mark.

-16 This is not something that can be a single 17 solution, and not all families want the same thing.
-But 18 families should be told that they are free to contact the 19 investigators and that they can dictate the level of 20 contact they wish to have.
+This is not something that can be a single solution, and not all families want the same thing.
+But families should be told that they are free to contact the investigators and that they can dictate the level of contact they wish to have.

-21 I do acknowledge, however, that it's not on 22 the families to make those efforts, that the police do 23 need to work harder at ensuring there is an open 24 relationship and communication between the parties.
-25 highlighted by you in "Our Women and Girls Are Sacred", and it is endorsed by the SACP, is the importance of civilian oversight.
+I do acknowledge, however, that it's not on the families to make those efforts, that the police do need to work harder at ensuring there is an open relationship and communication between the parties.